 Why Do Most Tornado Outbreaks Happen in the Spring?

 Even though tornadoes are chaotic and unpredictable, they tend to have their peak season when the weather is changing.
 When cold air mixes with warm air, conditions are more favorable for supercell storms which can spawn tornadoes.
-It is this instability in the atmosphere which wreaks havoc throughout tornado alley, causing tornadoes to become more prevalent.
+It is this instability in the atmosphere which wreaks havoc throughout tornado alley.
+The breakdown in atmosphere can cause tornadoes to become more prevalent.
 As the U.S. weather patterns begin to change, and where April showers bring May flowers, keep in mind the importance of watching and listening to the weather.